iancuconstantin/Grandma-s-Recipes/README.md

 # Grandma-s-Recipes

+## What I`ve learned:

+- Creating a basic HTML website
+- Using basic tags, like links, tables, lists, etc.

 ## Tasks

 1. Create a new page (`recipe-1.html`) which holds the structure and data of [the following recipe](https://vintagerecipecards.com/2011/05/24/perfection-salad/).